 The range of land values shown in Table 1 is based on a per unit estimate of the current market value for land assuming a number of factors including the proposed use and density, soft costs including project planning and engineering, as well as infrastructure.
 The ranking of values as noted in Table 1 takes into account a blend of two factors including potential land value as well as marketing time, i.e., the risk associated with the development process.
-Potential values reflect market-rate uses.
-2

-Table 1 Value Ranking of Alternatives3
+Table 1 Value Ranking of Alternatives